 Our own analysis of the market shown above suggests only a handful of players have correctly optimised for profit (e.g. Transferwise, Moneycorp & World First have at certain price points but not others).
 Most are too expensive, many are too cheap.
 Few are right – why is this?

 It is difficult for any one provider to optimise their pricing (either for profit or for growth) as they cannot test their rates against their competitors’ rates, during any single transaction.

-- A/B testing of your own customer base doesn’t fairly reflect the pricing of the rest of the market, and doesn’t account for the biases in what types of customers may visit your site.
+- A/B testing of your own customer base doesn’t fairly reflect the pricing of the rest of the market, and doesn’t account for the biases in the types of customers that may visit your site.